The account of Nepali meter is wealthy and

 Who is called Adi Kavi?

-"First Poet", and it usually refers to an ancient Indian sage known
+"initial Poet", and it usually refers to an old South Asian wise known

 as Valmiki.